-(1) The results of Binder are included as discontinued operations of EnWave Canada's net loss for the years ended September 30, 2016 and 2015 (note 4).
+(1) The results of Binder are included as discontinued operations of EnWave Canada's net loss for the year ended September 30, 2016 (note 15).

-Revenues for EnWave Canada comprise all equipment sales and construction contracts, royalties and licensing fees, and equipment rental fees, testing fees and other referred to in note 17(a) and accounts for approximately 59% of the consolidated revenues.
+Revenues for EnWave Canada comprise all equipment sales and construction contracts, royalties and licensing fees, and equipment rental fees, testing fees and other referred to in note 17(a) and account for approximately 59% of the consolidated revenues.
 Revenues for EnWave USA relate to product sales referred to in note 17(a) and account for approximately 41% of the consolidated revenues.